tyreepearson/field-workshops-terraform/docs/index.md

   - To see the outputs of the print statements, change this to:
       - **sentinel test –verbose restrict-ec2-instance-type.sentinel**

+???

+you can specify indivual policies to test otherwise it will test every policy you are running. because its cli you can test in CI/CD pipelines. you want to be able to automatically test these sentinel policies within a vcs workflow and promote automation for simple policies.
 ---
 name: policy-with-cli
 # Test Your Policy with the CLI